alumina-lang/alumina/docs/lang_guide.md

 - Named function types (see below)
 - Never type (`!`)

 During compilation all memory loads and stores of zero-sized values are optimized away.
 This can be a powerful mechanism in generic context.
 An example from the standard library is the [`HashSet<T>` type](https://docs.alumina-lang.net/std/collections/HashSet.html), which is just a wrapper around a [`HashMap<T, ()>`](https://docs.alumina-lang.net/std/collections/HashMap.html).
-As the value type parameter is zero-sized, it incurrs no space overhead and the optimizer can remove all loads and stores of the value.
+As the value type parameter is zero-sized, it incurs no space overhead and the optimizer can remove all loads and stores of the value.

 Most zero-sized types are unit types (they contain only a single value).
 An exception to this is the never type, which is an empty / uninhabited type since having a value of this type would mean that an expression that was supposed to never return actually returned.